 Travelling solo and on a budget?

-No issues, for 4$ (Rs.
+For 4$ (Rs.
 200) you can get a bed in the dorm bungalow, also with hammocks hanging in the balcony.
 (I tend to give a lot of importance to hammocks; they’re just such an integral part of bumming by the beach.)
-Watching the sun sink slowly behind the mountains, gazing at the sea trying to comprehend the multitude of unfathomable hues and most importantly the solitude and calm to lose (or find) yourself in was what made Koh Russei so special.
-The only place to eat on this beach is the Koh Ruh restaurant which serves delicious Khmer or Cambodian food amongst other things: try the Amok Curry.
+Watching the sun sink slowly behind the mountains, gazing at the sea trying to comprehend the multitude of unfathomable hues, and most importantly the solitude and calm to lose (or find) yourself in was what made Koh Russei so special.
+The only place to eat on this beach is the Koh Ruh restaurant, which serves delicious Khmer or Cambodian food amongst other things.
+Dotry the Amok Curry.
 Keep in mind the helpings here are enormous!
 The electricity on the island is only between 6 pm to midnight and each hotel on the island has its own generator.
-At night the restaurant plays from its eclectic collection of music that blends in perfectly with the surroundings.
-Once the lights are out at all you’re left with is the moon light, the stars and the sound of the waves rhythmically clashing against the midnight black rocks.
+At night, the restaurant plays from its eclectic collection of music that blends in perfectly with the surroundings.
+Once the lights are out at all you’re left with is the moonlight, the stars and the sound of the waves rhythmically clashing against the midnight-black rocks.
 What was supposed to be a night on the island ended up becoming more than a week, and I didn’t even realize.

 ‘The sand beauty; Photo Credits- Two Roses_Flickr’

 Koh Ruh, Koh Russei and all of its gazillion charms as clichéd as it may sound, stole my heart completely.
 I would recommend it without a doubt to anyone heading to Cambodia.
 Most people start and finish their Cambodian adventure at the Angkor Wat but do yourself a favor: get off the beaten track and get lost in the timelessness of Bamboo Island.